|Quick Facts: Web Developers|

 Educational requirements for web developers vary with the setting they work in and the type of work they do.
 Requirements range from a high school diploma to a bachelor’s degree.
 Web developers need knowledge of both programming and graphic design.

-Employment of web developers is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of web developers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
 Demand will be driven by the growing popularity of mobile devices and ecommerce.

 Explore resources for employment and wages by state and area for web developers.